 This area encompasses structural engineering, advanced composite materials and geomechanics.
 Based around BLADE (the £20 million Bristol Laboratories for Advanced Dynamics Engineering) and the Earthquake Engineering Research Centre, the group focuses on the non-linear performance and reliability of civil engineering infrastructure, with an emphasis on dynamic loading.
 It develops techniques for theoretical and numerical analysis, physical testing of infrastructure in the field and laboratory, structural and geotechnical material behaviour characterisation and modelling, structural vulnerability and overall non-linear dynamic performance assessment.

 The group has an active interest in solving geotechnical problems using a multi-scale approach, combining laboratory testing, constitutive modelling, physical modelling, field observation and numerical simulation.
-Recent research focuses on measurements of deformation properties of soils using novel techniques of laboratory geophysics at very small strains for stiffness, dynamic soil-structure interaction with an emphasis on piles and retaining walls, and foundations of offshore wind turbines.
+Recent research has focused on measurements of deformation properties of soils using novel techniques of laboratory geophysics at very small strains for stiffness; dynamic soil-structure interaction, with an emphasis on piles and retaining walls; and foundations of offshore wind turbines.